OUR MISSION, VALUES & VISION

 Meet our team of qualified and experienced professionals.

-CATHERINE MALETTE, CCP
+CATHERINE MALETTE, Director

 Catherine has been a paramedic in BC for over 10 years, most recently working as a critical flight paramedic for British Columbia Emergency Health Services.
 She has an extensive background in Outdoor Emergency Care, working as a pro ski patroller for Whistler Blackcomb and teaching the National Ski Patrol first aid curriculum to hundreds of outdoor professionals in the Sea to Sky corridor.
 Most recently, she has been focusing on advancing her knowledge of paramedicine and adult education.
 Passionate about outdoor medicine, she has been attending a wide variety of events, such as the Wilderness World Medical Conference in Whistler.
 Mother of 2, she is an advocate for women in outdoor leadership roles.
 Her ways of empowering are through education and connection while playing outside safely.